 To extend herself musically, Ruby picked up violin, cello and double bass at school in addition to her studies on viola.
 In her spare time, she enjoys taking photos, as much for the process and the experience of seeing the world through a lens, as for the final image.
 Ruby also enjoys baking, good cheese and riding her bike around Melbourne.

-Ruby plays a Sato-Goodsell viola generously loaned to ANAM by Bruce Lane
+Ruby plays a Sato-Goodsell viola purchased with the assistance of Bruce Lane

 Musician Beneficiary Support generously provided by ANAMsyndicate - Barry & Joan Miskin, Elise Callander, Kingsley Gee, Rosalind Price, Merilyn & David Howorth, Lesley Milburn, Tudor Bostock

 Photo and video by Pia Johnson